 Snowmaking operations use the most energy on the mountain.
 Shawnee Peak’s snowmaking fleet consists of only high-efficiency snowguns that achieve compressed air savings of up to 75%.
 Several years ago, Shawnee Peak made the transition to run only on low-E tower and fan guns for snowmaking and each off-season we continue to add additional guns to our fleet.
 We believe we have one of, if not the most, energy-efficient on-hill infrastructure in the industry.

 We have made significant investments in our snowmaking pump houses, transitioning from a system that generated 100% of its compressed air capacity from diesel compressors to a new compressed air plant that uses electric compressors for the majority of its capacity.
-The electric compressors were the first ones on the market and Shawnee Peak's fleet was the largest in the U.S. at a ski resort in 2013-2014.
+The electric compressors were the first ones on the market and Shawnee Peak's fleet was the largest in the U.S. at a ski resort when installed.
 From an overall impact on the grid, the new system allows us to reduce the load (and subsequently avoiding local brown-outs) and run at a more efficient pace.

 The new compressed air plant has reaped significant benefits to-date.
 Overall diesel consumption has declined 50%, the switch to electric has resulted in a reduction of 50% noise emissions and overall we achieved almost a 50% savings in C02.
 In addition, all snowmaking pumps are variable speed drives, allowing us to reduce consumption by up to 30%.
 They are all PLCs, which allows us to control start-ups and stops.

 The Base Lodge Great Room features all-glass exterior walls, for incredible mountain views and to take advantage of solar energy.
 By spending more on glass walls (versus traditional building materials), Shawnee Peak has reduced the amount of heating fuel needed for the room.
 The base lodge is also heated by a propane furnace.